 Occupational Demand for HVAC Technicians in Rhode Island

 The demand for HVAC technicians nationwide continues to grow.
-According to the Bureau of Labor Statistics (BLS 2017), the number of HVAC positions is expected to grow 15 percent across the country between 2016 and 2026.
-That’s much faster growth than the national average for all occupations (seven percent).
+According to the Bureau of Labor Statistics (BLS 2020), the number of HVAC positions is expected to grow 4 percent across the country between 2019 and 2029.
+That’s as fast as the national average for all occupations (four percent).
 The demand for technicians in Rhode Island is only slightly slower, but still stronger than the national average.
-Projections Central (2017) predicted a 10 percent statewide increase in RI-based HVAC openings for the decade ending in 2026.
+Projections Central (2021) predicted a 10.7 percent statewide increase in RI-based HVAC openings for the decade ending in 2028.

-Heating, air conditioning, and refrigeration mechanics and installers held 307,060 jobs nationwide in 2016, according to the BLS.
-Contractors were the largest employers of heating, air conditioning, and refrigeration mechanics and installers, and nine percent of technicians were self-employed.
+Heating, air conditioning, and refrigeration mechanics, and installers held 344,020 jobs nationwide in 2020, according to the BLS.
+Contractors were the largest employers of heating, air conditioning, and refrigeration mechanics and installers, and seven percent of technicians were self-employed.
 The remaining technicians worked for schools and retail or wholesale companies.

 To illustrate the thriving demand for HVAC workers in the state, one need not look further than online job boards.
-Indeed (Dec.
-2018), for example, included 187 listings for experienced HVAC and HVAC/R mechanics in Rhode Island, including listings for jobs at organizations such as GKT Refrigeration, Inc., Brown Point Facility Management Solutions, the US Navy, and Johnson & Wales University.
+Indeed (April 2021), for example, included 59 listings for experienced HVAC and HVAC/R mechanics in Rhode Island, including listings for jobs at organizations such as Brown University, Johnson Controls, Lifespan, and General Growth Properties.

-Monster (Dec.
-2018) also had 133 listings for HVAC and HVAC/R technicians in RI, including positions at Emcor, Johnson Controls, and the US Army.
+Monster (April 2021) also had 134 listings for HVAC and HVAC/R technicians in RI, including positions at Emcor, Brookfield Properties, and Randstad.

 In sum, the demand for HVAC workers is thriving in the Ocean State.